NSFatalError/Probing/README.md

 Over the years, the Swift community has introduced a number of tools to address these challenges, each with its own strengths:

-- **Quick/Nimble**: Polling with the designated matchers allows checking changes to hidden states, but it can lead to flaky tests and is generally not concurrency-safe.
+- **Quick/Nimble**: Polling with the designated matchers allows checking changes to object state, but it can lead to flaky tests and is generally not concurrency-safe.
 - **Combine/RxSwift**: Reactive paradigms are powerful, but they can be difficult to set up and may introduce unnecessary abstraction, especially now that `AsyncSequence` covers many use cases natively.